What are connective tissue injuries, and how are they related to my pain?

 Will I need to exercise after my treatment?

-Your ability to respond to stem cell therapy is enhanced by exercise.
+Your ability to respond to regenerative and stem cell therapy is enhanced by exercise.
 People with low activity levels tend to have impaired stem cell generation.
-For this reason you will need to engage in gradually increasing duration and intensity of exercise after your treatment.
+For this reason, you will need to engage in gradually increasing duration and intensity of exercise after your treatment.
 We consider exercise bikes and recumbent bikes to be ideal in strengthening both hips and knees.
 For strength training, we recommend you read The Slow Burn Fitness Revolution by Michael Eades, MD.

 Does my diet affect the quality of my treatment?